compose-spec/compose-spec/spec.md

       name: actual-name-of-volume
 ```

-This make it possible to make this lookup name a parameter of a Compose file, so that the model ID for volume is
+This makes it possible to make this lookup name a parameter of a Compose file, so that the model ID for volume is
 hard-coded but the actual volume ID on platform is set at runtime during deployment:

 ```yml